SuperCom (NASDAQ:SPCB) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of SuperCom (NASDAQ:SPCB – Free Report) in a report released on Saturday.
+StockNews.com started coverage on shares of SuperCom (NASDAQ:SPCB – Free Report) in a report released on Sunday morning.
 The brokerage issued a sell rating on the industrial products company’s stock.

-SuperCom (NASDAQ:SPCB – Get Free Report) last posted its quarterly earnings data on Monday, July 31st.
-The industrial products company reported $0.07 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.24) by $0.31.
+SuperCom (NASDAQ:SPCB – Get Free Report) last issued its quarterly earnings results on Monday, July 31st.
+The industrial products company reported $0.07 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.24) by $0.31.
+The business had revenue of $7.75 million during the quarter.
 SuperCom had a negative net margin of 18.80% and a positive return on equity of 36.04%.
-The company had revenue of $7.75 million during the quarter.

 About SuperCom